To advocate and promote a healthier environment, job creation, financial independence, safety, and neighborhood revitalization

 We seek to be an organization, which residents will look to for information and assistance on solving problems.
 We will be a fully staffed, self-sufficient organization which will assist and facilitate our residents in developing and employing a neighborhood which is safe, beautiful, and economically viable

-The Northside Association for Community Development, (NACD), incorporated as non-profit organization in 1981 by a group of concerned residents and individuals who lived outside the neighborhood.
+The Northside Association for Community Development, (NACD), incorporated as non-profit organization in 1981 by a group of concerned residents and individuals who lived in and outside the neighborhood.
 They were willing to give their time and/or contribute financially to make a difference in the lives of the families living in the neighborhood.
 Eighty percent of the governing board must live in the neighborhood per our by-laws.
 All of NACD’s board meetings are open to the public.

 The Northside Association for Community Development, (NACD), established in 1981, is a 501 (c) (3) non- profit organization.
 We are a locally certified Community Housing Development Organization, (CHDO).

 We are governed by a board of directors where 80% of the members must live in the neighborhood per our by-laws.
 All of NACD’s board meetings are open to the public and the majority of the programs have been initiated at the request of a resident.

 Since its inception the organization has provided a wide range of free services in the areas of education, employment, homeownership/rehab, recreation, environmental justice, financial literacy, crime prevention and commercial development.
 Due to the limited number of full-time staff success of our events and programs are dependent upon participation of our residents and community volunteers.
 They are our strength and foundation.

 NACD is working to rebuild the economic, social and physical prosperity of the Northside neighborhood.
 Listed below is a brief description of past projects that have been completed over the past 28 years and future projects that have been identified as a need by our residents.